 UPDATE #2: By popular request, I turned this recipe into banana bread muffins!

 - Preheat oven to 350 degrees.
 Spray a 9x5x3 loaf pan with non-stick spray.

 - Add the butter and sugars to a mixing bowl and mix until well combined.

 - Beat in the egg, vanilla, banana, and sour cream.

-- Stir in the flour, cocoa powder, and baking soda.
+- Stir in the flour, cocoa powder, baking soda, and salt.